NVIDIA drivers for your Amazon EC2 instance - Amazon Elastic Compute Cloud

 4. Reconnect to your instance after it has rebooted.

-5. Install the gcc compiler and the kernel headers package for the version of the kernel you are currently running.
+5. Install the kernel headers package for the version of the kernel you are currently running.

 6. Download the GRID driver installation utility using the following command: